 Non accessible content

 Some pages on the site include “empty” headings which means there is no test for a screen reader to relay to the user.
-This fails WCAG 2.1 level A success criteria 1.3.1 (Empty headings).
-We’ll try to fix this issue by September 2021.
+This fails WCAG 2.1 level A success criterion 1.3.1 (Empty headings).
+We’ll try to fix this issue by September 2022.

 Some lines of text are too close together, which makes it harder to read.
-Some text also has a fixed font-size.
-These both fail WCAG 2.1 level AAA success criteria 1.4.8 (Visual presentation).
-We’ll try to fix this issue by September 2021.
+This fails WCAG 2.1 level AAA success criterion 1.4.8 (Visual presentation).
+We’ll try to fix this issue by September 2022.

 Some links are missing alternative text stating the purpose of the link.
-These fail WCAG 2.1 level A success criteria 2.4.4 (link purpose (in context)).
-These links also fail WCAG 2.1 level A success criteria 4.1.2 (name, role, value) and WCAG 2.1 level AAA success criteria 2.4.9 (link purpose (link only)).
-We'll try to fix this issue by September 2021.
+These fail WCAG 2.1 level A success criterion 2.4.4 (link purpose (in context)).
+We'll try to fix this issue by September 2022.

 We believe that the cost required to fix some of these issues may be a disproportionate burden within the meaning of the accessibility regulations.